mrdavehill/AWS-Infrastructure-Capstone-Project/README.md

 Mongo Express is a web-based administrative tool for managing MongoDB databases.
 It provides a user-friendly interface for interacting with MongoDB, allowing users to view, add, delete, and modify databases, collections, and documents.
 Built using Node.js, Express.js, and Bootstrap, it simplifies common MongoDB administration tasks.

-The objects instantiated here create the environment below:
+The objects instantiated here create the environment below (not with the NGINX ingress tho):

 ![Mongo EKS Environment](https://github.com/mrdavehill/AWS-Infrastructure-Capstone-Project/blob/capstone-version-1/images/Mongo.png)